mid2SUPAERO/ecoHALE/openaerostruct/docs/aero_walkthrough.rst

 2. Initialize your problem and add problem conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Next, we need to initialize the OpenMDAO problem, add flow conditions, and add the groups that contain the analysis components.
-In a more complex model, these flow conditions might come from a different OpenMDAO component, but here we hook them up into the model using an independent variable component, or IndepVarComp.
+In a more complex model, these flow conditions might come from a different OpenMDAO component, but here we hook them up into the model using an independent variable component, or `IndepVarComp`.
 Set the values for these parameters that you want to use here.
 We then add this component to the OpenMDAO model.